AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ### Register an application

-Integrate Adobe Learning Manager (ALM) with external applications for enhanced versatility.
-The steps involve accessing Integration Admin, registering the application, and obtaining client ID and Secret.
+Integrate Adobe Learning Manager with external applications for enhanced versatility.
+The steps involve accessing Integration Administrator interface, registering the application, and obtaining client ID and Secret.
 Generate authentication tokens (OAuth, Refresh, and Access Tokens) from ALM, emphasizing the use of the OAuth 2.0 framework for authentication and authorization.
 The access token has a validity of seven days.

-1. Sign in to Adobe Learning Manager as an Integration Admin.
+1. Sign in to Adobe Learning Manager as an integration administrator.
 2. Select **[!UICONTROL Applications]** on the left pane.

    ![alt text](assets/application.png)